 Firstly a disclaimer.
 As this bike was a personal experiment then I didn’t use the regular amount of planning and modelling.
 Many methods would not be used to make a proper product and currently I’m constructing a jig to hold everything in place when making this kind of bikes in the future.

 Improvements for next time: a) Plan as much ahead as possible.
 If you have access to 3D CAD program then use it.
-Model everything, check that nothing collides when steering etc.
+Model everything, check that nothing collides when steering, etc. Get the geometry right – I find 69-degree headtube, 20 mm rake and thus 77 mm trail best for our bikes.

 Chopping an old bike into pieces.
 Welding a new down tube.